Darren O'Day

-Darren Christopher O'Day (born October 22, 1982) is an American former professional baseball pitcher.
+Darren Christopher O'Day (born October 22, 1982) is an American former professional baseball pitcher and current broadcaster.
 He played in Major League Baseball (MLB) for the Los Angeles Angels of Anaheim, New York Mets, Texas Rangers, Baltimore Orioles, New York Yankees, and Atlanta Braves.

 O'Day played college baseball for the University of Florida.
 Undrafted out of college, O'Day signed as a free agent with the Angels in 2006.
 He made his MLB debut in 2008, and was an All-Star in 2015.
 O'Day is one of the few major league pitchers to throw submarine pitches.

 Early life and amateur career

 O'Day was born in Jacksonville, Florida.
 He attended Bishop Kenny High School in Jacksonville, and played high school baseball for the Bishop Kenny Crusaders.

 O'Day accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach Pat McMahon's Florida Gators baseball team from 2003 to 2006.
 He earned Southeastern Conference (SEC) Academic Honor Roll recognition for four consecutive years, and was an Academic All-American as a senior.
 During the Gators' run in the 2005 College World Series, O'Day made four relief appearances and earned a save.
 O'Day graduated from the University of Florida with a bachelor's degree in agricultural and life sciences in 2006.